Electromaster232/RLAPI/README.md

 ## Security

-We are committed to providing a secure script, and you can read [SECURITY.md](SECURITY..md) for more information as to how to report vulnerabilities and get rewarded for it.
+We are committed to providing a secure service, and you can read [SECURITY.md](SECURITY.md) for more information as to how to report vulnerabilities and get rewarded for it.

 ## Authors